 The short answer, a Safe Space is a place of respect, where anyone can come and be their authentic self without fear.
 Historically and culturally, gaming spaces have not always been the most welcoming.
 Tabletop Gaymers feel that there is strength in diversity.
 Diversity of experience, diversity of history, and diversity of life; these all contribute to what makes gaming great.
-Supporting Gaming Safe Space, then, is a way for gamers everywhere to join us in saying
+Supporting a Gaming Safe Space is a way for gamers everywhere to join us in saying:

 Making Your Space a Safe Space

-However, as a general guideline, folks can think about allyship.
-An Ally is a person who is not a member of a specific marginalized community but takes action to support members of that community.
-Below you will find a few ways make yourself a good ally:
+As a general guideline, folks can think about allyship.
+An ally is a person who is not a member of a specific marginalized community but takes action to support members of that community.
+Here are a few ways make yourself a good ally:

 - Be comfortable being uncomfortable.
-Change is difficult, especially when that change goes against the status quo; but, keep in mind that one person’s comfort usually comes at the expense of others.
+Change is difficult, especially when that change goes against the status quo; but keep in mind that one person’s comfort sometimes comes at the expense of others.
 We are all complicit in this discriminatory system and we must understand that system and act against it.